Health Food Radar

 I assumed when I hired Berg, that I’d be lifting weights and running track, but I don’t do any of that.
 I do stupid exercises.
 I don’t look cool at all.
 I look like I got lost.
 I look like I can’t decide if I’m training for karate, dairy farming, or competitive snow shoveling.

-Functional exercise activities that are normal functions of being a person in the physical world.
+Functional exercise activities are normal functions of being a person in the physical world.
 Pumping iron only works one or two muscles.
 Functional exercise, like yoga, works related groups of muscles resulting in less bulk, but more capability.

 “We train the movement,” says Berg. “instead of the individual muscle.”